-And so when I began looking into adding a bathroom to my home (to bring the total to a whoppingTWO), the most feasible option seemed to be the basement.
-To add an addition on the back of the house, or convert one of the upstairs bedrooms into a master bath would cost more than the price to add a bath AND living space to the basement.
-The choice for me was easy.
-Plus, the only space I was ‘giving up’ was a dark, damp, dingy basement…
+The basement renovation started when I began looking into adding a bathroom to the home (to bring the total to a whopping two).
+I considered plenty of options on how to make this happen.
+But adding a bathroom addition to the back of the house or converting space upstairs would cost more than the price to add a bath AND living space to the basement.
+So the decision to renovate the basement and add a bathroom became an easy one.
+Plus, the only space I was “giving up” was a dark, damp, dingy basement…

 - Do you want to utilize any existing windows or exterior doors in your new bathroom?